renfis/daleq/README.md

 Concepts
 --------

-Let's have a look at Daleq's concept.
+Let's have a look at Daleq's concepts.
 They are actually very simple.

 ### Table Definitions
 Assume you have such a database